miwipe/KapCopenhagen/README.md

 4. Code for performing the taxonomic profiling, DNA damage and read length estimates, using metaDMG.
 5. Rscript for parsing, filtering and plotting profiles.
 6. Extraction of unique reads classified to focal taxa that was used for downstream analysis
+7. PathPhynder placements of chloroplasts and mitochondrias
-7. Plant phylogenetic placement and molecular dating
+8. Plant phylogenetic placement and molecular dating
-8. Mammalian phylogenetic placement and molecular dating
+9. Mammalian phylogenetic placement and molecular dating
-9. Analyse the marine eukaryote SMAGs analysis
+10. Performing the marine eukaryote SMAGs analysis

 All code, database build, mapping, analysis and DNA damage estimates was performed on a Red Hat Enterprise Linux Server running 7.7 (Maipo).